-Ronald McDonald House and the Family Room offer bedrooms complete with bed and bath linen.
+Ronald McDonald House Christchurch offers bedrooms complete with bed and bath linen.
 There are also free shared laundry facilities and fully equipped kitchens stocked with basic food items.
 Bassinets, port-a-cots, strollers, car seats and other baby items are available for use at the House in Christchurch, as well as an extensive range of books, toys, games and DVDs.

-Dinner is served most weeknights at the Christchurch House, free of charge, from 6 pm.
+Dinner is served most weeknights at Ronald McDonald House Christchurch, free of charge, from 6 pm.
 You will only need to bring your personal items such as toiletries, clothing, communication devices etc.

 For any additional food requirements, there is a New World Supermarket nearby on Durham Street, just a 2-minute drive away, or Fresh Choice on Lichfield Street, a 9-minute walk from the Christchurch House.

 Yes.
-Shared areas in the House and Family Room are fully accessible.
-A number of bedrooms are also fully accessible at the House, including purpose-designed wet floor showers.
+Shared areas at Ronald McDonald House Christchurch are fully accessible.
+A number of bedrooms are also fully accessible, including purpose-designed wet floor showers.
 Please inform us at the time of your booking if you require an accessible bedroom.

 Is childcare provided?

-At the House, yes, but out of respect for the other families we do ask that you limit the number of visitors.
+- Visitors are welcome in the House from 9am until 9pm each night.
+Out of the respect of the other families we ask you to limit the number of visitors.

-Visiting hours are from 9.00am – 9.00pm daily.
-Visitors are not permitted in guest rooms but are welcome in the shared areas.
+- Visitors are not permitted in guest rooms but are welcome in the shared areas.

 What if I, or one of my visitors, is sick?

-Ronald McDonald House and Family Rooms often accommodate outpatients receiving treatment for serious illnesses, therefore it is vitally important that all guests and their visitors must be infection free.
+Ronald McDonald House Christchurch often accommodates outpatients receiving treatment for serious illnesses, therefore it is vitally important that all guests and their visitors must be infection free.